-by Evon Stone Rubenstein/Amy Wheeler for Holistic Healing News Magazine
+by Evon Stone Rubenstein and Amy Wheeler for Holistic Healing News Magazine

-When you do yoga postures, are you focusing on the sensations inside of your body or are you wondering if your form looks “correct” or are you conforming to the way the teacher or other students look?
+When you practice yoga, are you focusing on the sensations inside of your body?
+Maybe you are wondering if your form looks “correct.”
+Perhaps you’re comparing your postures to those around you.

-This difference is big, and it defines your practice.
-Interoception and Proprioception are new buzzwords in the field of Yoga.
-Interoception means you can sense the organs inside of you, their movements and sensations.
-Proprioception means that a person can feel their muscles, tendons and bones and use the sensations to get feedback about how the outside of the body is being placed.
+Yoga is a way to empower yourself, and it defines your practice.
+Interoception and proprioception are new buzzwords in the field of yoga.
+Interoception means you can sense your internal organs, their movements and sensations.
+Proprioception means that a person can feel their muscles, tendons, and bones, and can use the sensations to get feedback about how the the body is working.

 Focus on what is happening inside of you.
-The mind and nervous system are very linked and they are constantly giving you feedback, in an attempt to create balance or homeostasis.
-As you move through your yoga practice, if you “tune-in” you can find all the different aspects of you coming into balance.
+The mind and nervous system are linked and they are constantly giving you feedback in an attempt to create balance or homeostasis.
+If you “tune-in” during your yoga practice, you can find all the different aspects of you finding a balance.
 Physical sensations like one hip being higher than the other, breath balance where inhalation is equal to exhalation, mental balance when you do not feel anxious or depressed….you get the idea.
-Your practice becomes a way to check-in with yourself daily.
+Your practice becomes a way to check in with yourself daily.
 It helps you notice what parts of you are in balance and out of balance, so that you can find your Optimal State of Living.

 Self-Empowerment: Your Yoga Practice

 What would it be like to have a teacher empower you?
 To tell you to listen to the internal sensations and decide what you want to do and don’t want to do?
-To teach you how to connect deeply with yourself and then the teacher gets out of the way so that you can commune in that space (with yourself).
+To teach you how to connect deeply with yourself?
+To have the teacher understand your goals and let you achieve them?

 Unfortunately, this is not usually how yoga is taught.
 Many times, you are asked to put your body into a position and then the teacher judges you and tells you if your posture matches the idea in his or her mind and you get “corrected.”
 Sadly, this is a way of disempowering your practice and giving power to the teacher.
 And who knows if that teacher has a strong understanding of the human body and how it works.
 You may often come away from class feeling like you pushed too hard or maybe even injured yourself.
 It is so easy to do when wanting to compete and keep up with all the other people in the class.